10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 The categories that fund modern B2B demand generation break down into six functional layers.
 Most strong stacks pick one specialist per layer:

-• Outbound execution — fractional or full SDR teams running cold email, cold calling, and LinkedIn outreach as a coordinated omnichannel campaign.
+- Outbound execution — fractional or full SDR teams running cold email, cold calling, and LinkedIn outreach as a coordinated omnichannel campaign.
 Fastest path to booked meetings.
+This is also the layer teams most often hand to a specialized demand generation partner.

 Here’s how those six layers map to budget and team stage — useful when deciding what to buy now versus what to wait on: